ayash22/AI-Loan-Product-Assistant/README.md

 ## Project Overview

-The **Loan Product Assistant** is a proof-of-concept AI tool developed for the Generative AI Developer technical assessment at **EncureIT Systems Pvt Ltd**.
-The goal is to build a system that accurately answers questions about the Bank of Maharashtra’s loan products using a **Retrieval-Augmented Generation (RAG) pipeline**.
+The **Loan Product Assistant** : An intelligent AI tool for Bank of Maharashtra loan products, leveraging a lightweight Retrieval-Augmented Generation (RAG) pipeline to provide accurate, context-aware answers to user queries quickly and efficiently.

+## Key Features

+- **Data Scraping & Processing**: Collects and cleans loan-specific information from the official Bank of Maharashtra website.
+- **Knowledge Base Creation**: Structures data into high-quality chunks for semantic search and efficient retrieval.
+- **Lightweight RAG Pipeline**: Uses FAISS vector store and an LLM to generate precise, context-aware responses.
+- **Flexible Interfaces**: Supports both console-based querying and a full UI version for user convenience.
+- **Practical AI Deployment**: Demonstrates real-world AI applications in banking, including RAG pipeline implementation and data handling.

 The system leverages a structured knowledge base created from publicly available information about Bank of Maharashtra loan offerings.
 Users can ask questions such as: